amottier/bonita-doc/md/database-configuration.md

 This file describes the dependencies the module has and the content it exports.
 It must describe the driver jar and the JVM packages that JBoss 7 does not provide automatically.
 The exact details of what must be included depend of the driver jar.
-**Caution: **you might need to edit the `module.xml` in order to match exactly the JDBC driver jar file name.
+**Warning:** You might need to edit the `module.xml` in order to match exactly the JDBC driver jar file name.

-Note: by default, when JBoss starts, it removes any comments from `standalone/configuration/standalone.xml` and formats the file.
+**Note:** By default, when JBoss starts, it removes any comments from `standalone/configuration/standalone.xml` and formats the file.
 If you need to retrieve the previous version of this file, go to `standalone/configuration/standalone_xml_history`.

 #### Tomcat 7